- Sorghum is mainly cultivated on low potential, shallow soils with a high percentage clay content, not suitable for maize cultivation.

 2. International business environment

-- The major producers of grain sorghum are the USA, Nigeria, Mexico, India and Sudan (USDA, 2017).
-China, Nigeria and Mexico are the major consumers.
+- The largest producers of sorghum are the USA, Nigeria, India, Ethiopia and Sudan (USDA, 2018).
+The USA and Australia are the top exporters, while China and Mexico are the top importers (USDA, 2018).

 - Sorghum is included in the monthly “Grain: World Markets and Trade” circular available from the United States Department of Agriculture (USDA).
 Find it on the Foreign Agricultural Service Home Page, www.fas.usda.gov.